ncatlab/nlab-content/pages/2/4/2/1/1242/content.md

 ### Short exact sequences and quotients
  {#SESAndQuotients}

-The following are some basic lemmas that show how given a long exact sequence one obtains short exact sequences from forming [[quotients]]/[[cokernels]].
+The following are some basic lemmas that show how, given a long exact sequence, one obtains short exact sequences by forming [[quotients]]/[[cokernels]].

 \begin{lemma}\label{TruncatingExactSequences}